 Here’s where the hoity-toity, high-lux business usually comes in, but to be honest, there’s just no escaping the fact that serving caviar is an art unto itself.
 Caviar is extremely delicate, both in flavor-profile and in general, and maintaining the integrity of the caviar from the time it’s opened to the moment you eat it takes a little preparation.

-First off, the whole thing must be ice cold, like seriously ice cold.
+First off, the whole service must be ice cold, truly ice cold.
 Caviar won’t actually freeze until it reaches a good four or five degrees below the normal freezing temperature for water, meaning it can and should be kept in the coldest part of your refrigerator until you need it.
 Though caviar can be pasteurized to give it a slightly longer shelf life, it is nonetheless extremely perishable and prone to degradation; keeping caviar ice cold protects this valuable treat from spoiling before you get to eat it, though be careful not to let it actually freeze as it will ruin the texture.
 Whether you serve the caviar in its original tin or in a non-metal serving dish, it should always remain on ice, and any leftovers should be sealed as tightly as possible in their original tin and placed in the coldest part of the fridge to be eaten within one or two days.

 On the subject of metal, remember the French waiter and his tiny golden caviar spoons?
 Yeah, he’s going to ruin your caviar.
 The membranes of the roe are extremely thin and permeable, meaning that they will absorb the flavor of whatever vessel they are put in or handled with – metal they come in contact with will impart a metallic flavor to the caviar, be it the dish they’re served in or the spoon they’re served with.
 Traditional caviar spoons tend towards the extravagant when it comes to their materials, maybe to make up for the fact that they can’t be made of gold or silver.
 Bone, mother of pearl, and even ivory have been used historically to make caviar spoons, and while ivory is certainly not recommended or available today, bone and mother of pearl spoons are still on the market for those who want to look.
 It is often served on plates made of mother of pearl and more often than that on simple cleaned shells.
 This is partially to preserve the integrity of the caviar, but there is also just something poetic about serving a delicacy like caviar on a natural work of art also from the ocean.

 Caviar is meant to be the star of the show, so it’s best to keep it simple.
 Traditional caviar preparations involve buckwheat blini, a particular kind of tiny Russian pancake.
 Blini are not only cute, but they make a very effective method of transporting caviar to your mouth.
 Purists believe that straight-up is the only way to truly appreciate the flavor of good caviar, but that’s not a hard and fast rule.
 Caviar will often be served with little dollops of crème fraiche or sour cream, buttered toast points in place of blini, chopped boiled eggs, steamed potatoes, and thinly sliced green onion.
-While straight-up might be good for the extremely high-quality stuff, lesser quality caviar may actually benefit from having some other flavors to play off.
+While straight-up might be good for the extremely high-quality stuff, lesser quality caviar may actually benefit from having some other flavors to support it.

 As you may have already realized, caviar is somewhat of a food institution, and as such there is established proper and improper eating protocol.
 For instance, it considered extremely gauche among caviar aficionados to take more than your fair share of caviar, even if it is extremely tempting.
 The typical serving allotted to an individual is one to two ounces each, and a host usually will purchase their caviar with this kind of serving size in mind.
 Caviar is, ultimately, a luxury product and can be quite expensive, depending on the grade and the fish it came from.
 If you’re consuming the caviar in a private home, understand that your host may have spent a great deal of money procuring the caviar and that it is meant to be shared among everyone at the event; consuming caviar in restaurant can be even more expensive, making it more important still to not take more than your fair share.
 Obviously, close friends may not care quite as much about who gets how much caviar, but in fine-dining and formal social situations, self-control is key.